Your cart is empty

 • discreetly and gently attached to the body .

-This way you can sleep soundly knowing that if something is wrong, you will be informed immediately.
+This way you can sleep peacefully, knowing that if something is wrong, you will be informed immediately.

-The MARY by sticklett baby sensor is best combined with our specially designed wrap-around bodysuits and pajamas.
-These are breathable, practical, and designed to gently attach the sensor – comfortable and pleasant for your baby.
+The MARY by sticklett baby sensor is best combined with our specially designed wrap bodysuits and pajamas.
+These are breathable, practical, and designed so that the sensor can be gently attached – comfortable and pleasant for your baby.

 The result: a safe sleeping environment, fewer worries and more relaxed nights for the whole family.